|Bid||0.00 x 4000|

 As we’ve discussed in this series, market uncertainty is increasing.
 Looming earnings deceleration, trade policy uncertainty, and the Fed’s tightening have been major factors weighing on investors’ minds.
 For most of this year, gold (GLD) has not been a safe-haven asset, as the US dollar (UUP) (USDU) has continued strengthening and the Fed’s rate hike outlook has remained strong.

 In the previous article, we looked at analysts’ ratings for senior gold mining companies.
 In this article, we’ll look at analysts’ estimates for those companies’ (GDX) (JNUG) revenues going forward.

+Which Gold Miners Have Shown Upside Potential since Q3?
 After making discretionary cuts on exploration and capex for many years, gold miners (GDX) (JNUG) have started to refocus on production growth.
 Newmont Mining (NEM) has approved eight projects since mid-2014.
-It’s also still on track to reach commercial production at Subika Underground in the fourth quarter.

-Eldorado Gold (EGO) is one of the few gold stocks that have seen rapidly deteriorating sentiments from analysts in the last year.
-Currently, only 15% of the 13 Wall Street analysts covering it rate it as a “buy.”
-This stands in sharp contrast to the ~78% “buy” ratings it had almost a year ago.
-Eldorado Gold stock suffered a great deal in 2017 due to its standoff with the Greek government and some technical issues at its mines in Turkey.
+Eldorado Gold (EGO) stock has seen rapidly deteriorating analyst sentiments in the past year.
+Currently, only 17% of the 13 Wall Street analysts covering the stock rate it a “buy.”
+That stands in sharp contrast to the ~50% “buy” ratings it had almost a year ago.
+Eldorado stock has lost 38.4% of its value year-to-date as of September 24.